Automated Cell Counter - an Overview

 Merck Millipore | Scepter™ 3.0 |

-Optical-based cell counters
+Optical cell counters

 The devices available on the market differ fundamentally in their equipment.
-Classic chamber systems where the user can choose from different staining agents such as trypan blue (bright-field microscopy) and acridine orange/propidium iodide (AO/PI) for fluorescence microscopy are available on the market in a wide variety.
-In the meantime, there is also a device that uses holographic microscopy and thus completely dispenses with dyes. . |
+Classic systems where the user can choose from different staining agents and sample preparation:

 ![]() |